Derrick Crass

 Derrick Crass (born August 6, 1960) was an Olympic weightlifter for the United States.
 In his early years he lifted under Coach and Mentor Ted Frank at the Belleville Weightlifting Club (IL) who laid the foundation for all future lifting achievements.
 In his early twenties he was selected to train at the Colorado Springs Training Facility and from then on was coached by Harvey Newton and Jim Schmitz.
-In 1996, he had the honor of gracing the cover of a CD, entitled Amazing Disgrace, by the rock band The Posies.
+In 1996, he appeared on the cover of a CD, entitled Amazing Disgrace, by the rock band The Posies.
 The image was taken from the 1984 Olympic Games in Los Angeles, CA, USA.